ovenpickled/flux-db/README.md

 </div>

-A Redis-inspired key-value store built from scratch in C++17.
-No external dependencies, every data structure is implemented by hand.
+Every data structure is implemented by hand, no external dependencies.

 The server handles multiple concurrent clients over TCP using a non-blocking, event-driven loop with `poll()`.
 A background thread pool handles slow work like large deletions and AOF flushing without stalling the main loop.
 Data survives restarts via an append-only file (AOF).